pablisch/shop-manager-challenge/README.md

-> This is version of the project with an many-to-many table relationship.
-> The original version was one-to-many as I had not properly explored many to many relationships.
+# Shop Manager Project

+> This is a project for the Makers Academy course.
+It is a terminal app that allows a user to manage a shop database containing some items and orders.
+> I originally completed this solo challenge with a one-to-many relationship between items and orders as the project specification only required this.
+> I updated the project once complete to have a more satisfying many-to-many relationship between items and orders.

-> This is my first use of many to many tables and has not been fully integrated into the program
+> This is my first use of many to many tables and has not been fully integrated into the program.
-> in a way that I would like.

 > What remains is to update the new order process so that it is possible to order more than one
 > item on a single order.